nzaman7878/javascript-interview-exercises/README.md

 32 - Implement a form validation function that chcecks if all required filled are filled out.

 33 - Create multiple nested elements and observe the event bubbling and capturing behavior.

+34 - Implement a click event on a parent element that triggers different actions based on which child element was clicked